 - Mobile TV Netherlands (MTVNL) owns a licence for nationwide mobile TV, radio and data broadcast in Band III and currently has an extensive test network operating in the Haaglanden, Hilversum and the Eindhoven regions. - There is no defined FM switch off date, but FM licences are extended for six years until the end of 2017.
 Planned switchoff date by the government is 2023.
-The formal policy is that ultimately one to two years before the end of the FM licences, there will be a full review regarding developments of analogue and digital radio.
+The formal policy is that ultimately one to two years before the end of the FM licences, there will be a full review regarding developments of analogue and digital radio. - Public broadcaster NPO will switch off AM on the 1st of September 2015

-MARKETING "Let's get Digital!" campaign
+"Let's get Digital!" campaign